A Scottish Borders Castle

 Bruce was a busy man with fingers in many pies.
 Knighted by Charles II for his support in the Restoration he subsequently held a number of political offices.
 These prestigious positions raised his political and personal profile, attracting in the process, the patronage of the powerful and influential John Maitland, Duke of Lauderdale.

-In the 19th century two new wings were added to create more social and working space while the interior work remained in keeping with the earlier Bruce alterations.
-Today’s owners said the results were an introduction of the, “comforts of the Victorian age while retaining the magnificent features of the Baroque.”
+In the 19th century, two new wings were added to create more social and working space while the interior work remained in keeping with the earlier Bruce alterations.
+Today’s owners said the results were an introduction to the “comforts of the Victorian age while retaining the magnificent features of the Baroque.”

 While the Maitlands are particularly associated with Thirlestane Castle they were also owners of Lethington Hall (today incorporated in Lennoxlove House) near Haddington – the county town of East Lothian and only 20 miles from Edinburgh.

 At the heart of this delightful market town, on the banks of the River Tyne, St Mary’s church has long been connected with the Maitlands, with a number of the family laid to rest in the Lauderdale Aisle, the vestry before the Reformation.